SkUrRiEr/project-dadda/README.md

 It's expected that this will be run as an automated service every so often (or on-demand after every event is completed if that's possible)

-This can be used to categories events which are "not interesting" and are retained for less time.
+This can be used to categorise events which are "not interesting" and are retained for less time.

 **Learning will be done by:**